oliviernam/DevOps-Training-intermediate/cloud-aws/pipelining.md

 You will realize a couple of chapters.
 First are the `Parameters` for the pipeline, which you can either leave with the defaults or customize.

 The more interesting part is the `Resources` chapter, which defines all used resources for our pipeline.
-In our case this includes ECR, S3, CodeBuild, CodePipeline, CodeCommit, ServiceRoles, CloudOne Image Security.
+In our case this includes ECR, S3, CodeBuild, CodePipeline, CodeCommit, ServiceRoles, Smart Check.

 Ok, now let's populate the paramenters, but set your Application Security credentials first: